 If you are more the adventures type, you should choose option 2 because it´s more fun.
-It´s a challenging, steep hiking trek down to the waterfall, that include a lot of climbing action, so make sure you are in healthy conditions and not afraid of height.
-But the view is worth it in this exhausting adventure.
+It´s a challenging, steep hiking trek down to the waterfall, that include a lot of climbing action, so make sure you are in healthy condition and not afraid of heights.
+Make sure as well to bring proper climbing equipment such as outdoor climbing ropes.
+There’s also a high ropes course near the falls if you’re into adventures like that!
+The view is worth it in this exhausting adventure.
 To go to the trek, get off the jeepney in Cavinti and go with a tricycle to Pueblo El Salvador Nature’s Park and Picnic Grove.

 Guides will take care of you and lead you to the fall.
 You will make your way trough the peaceful, green and beautiful jungle around the falls.
 Enjoy the silence and take some deep, deep breaths of fresh air.

 On the way down there are two spots where you have to rappel yourself and go down for around 30m.
 That is the challenging part.
 But don´t worry, it looks more challenging, than it actually is and you can definitely handle it with a little help from your friends.

 The guards will help you and make sure you go down safe.
 After you mastered that, the relaxing part begins.

 Going into the waterfall